N0tA1dan/Krypton/README.md

 # Repl.it project

-we have a Repl.it version of krypton so you can run it without java installed on your computer.
+We have a Repl.it version of krypton so you can run it without java installed on your computer.
 All you have to do is follow the link below and click the play button.

 https://replit.com/@N0tA1dan/Krypton#Main.java